 The same principle applies to brand materials.
 A short and simple path to files from logos and imagery to product outlines and press releases gives the ability to easily send files to important contacts.
 Provide your teams with the access to critical collateral, eliminating bottlenecks with locating what they need.
 A brand manager will be able to rest easy with a central library of brand collateral that they can control.

 Be in the Know

 Brand management doesn’t work in a vacuum.
 Knowing what’s happening within the industry is extremely important to a brand manager.
 The world is adopting more and more technology by the second, and spotting new trends to implement into brand strategies can help grow a company’s reach and reputation.
 Following blogs covering your industry, the tech sector and marketing trends is invaluable.
 Research leads to inspiration and will keep organizations looking fresh.

 Being proactive helps ensure that a brand is never defined by someone outside the company, and thinking ahead requires creativity and innovation.
 A great brand manager not only watches what other brands are doing, but also asks, “What else can we be doing?”

-A few years ago, innovative BMs saw the immense value in social media long before brand pages existed and were finding ways to leverage the likes of Facebook and engagement on Twitter in ways that are common practice today.
+A few years ago, innovative brand managers saw the immense value in social media long before brand pages existed and were finding ways to leverage the likes of Facebook and engagement on Twitter in ways that are common practice today.
 Trendspotting is good, but trendsetting is better.
 Being ahead of the curve requires dedication, but the end result is a brand sought by clients and proudly represented by colleagues.